fyxme/portscanbof/README.md

 A pingscanner BOF that perform an ICMP ping scan on target input.

-For more information about design considerations and OPSEC notes, BLOG TBD.
+For more information about design considerations and OPSEC notes, see the following [blog](https://fyx.me/articles/replicating-cobalt-strikes-port-scanner-as-a-bof-for-open-source-c2-frameworks/).

 ## Usage